-- Defibrillator is not intended to be deployed in settings or situations that promote use by untrained personnel.
-Operation by untrained personnel can result in injury or death. - Biphasic service should only be performed by qualified service personnel, in accordance with the Biphasic Service Job Guide.
-Use of defibrillator is restricted to a single patient at a time.
-When transporting defibrillator, it is important to position it with the display facing away from the body. - Remain attentive to the patient during the delivery of therapy.
+- Defibrillator is not intended to be deployed in settings or situations that promote use by untrained person.
+Operation by untrained person can result in injury or death. - Defibrillator service should only be performed by qualified service person. - Use of Defibrillator is restricted to a single patient at a time. - When transporting a Defibrillator, it is important to position it with the display facing away from the body or other surfaces.
+If not, the Therapy and Smart Select knobs may be bumped and inadvertently moved from their desired position. - Remain attentive to the patient during the delivery of therapy.
 Delay in delivering a shock may result in a rhythm that was analyzed as shockable converting spontaneously to non-shockable and could result in inappropriate delivery of a shock. - Use only 3-wire AC power cords with 3-pronged grounded plugs. - Never operate defibrillator standing in water.
 Do not immerse, or pour fluids on, any portion of defibrillator.
-If the device does get wet, dry the device with a towel. - Do not use defibrillator in the presence of a flammable anesthetic mixture or oxygen concentrations greater than 25% (or partial pressures greater than 27.5 kPa/206.27 mmHg).
-This can Cause an explosion hazard. - Avoid connecting the patient to several devices at once.
+If the device does get wet, dry the device with a towel. - Do not use defibrillator in the presence of a flammable anesthetic mixture or oxygen concentrations greater than

+25% (or partial pressures greater than 27.5 kPa/206.27 mmHg).
+This can Cause an explosion hazard.

+• Avoid connecting the patient to several devices at once.
 Leakage current limits may be exceeded.